Čakovci: History

 After the departure of the Ottomans, the King's chamber began to settle Orthodox subjects in Čakovci.
 Those Orthodox subjects came from Bosnia and Baranja.
+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain.
 In 1723 there was already 30 Orthodox houses in village.
 In 1732 a wooden orthodox church was built and in 1764 rock one.

 Village population increased over time so that in 1847 it counted 690 residents.
 Out of that number 492 of them were Roman Catholics and Orthodox 195.
 Increasing immigration of ethnic Hungarians was also present so that Hungarian society "Julian" was opened in 1907 as well as elementary school in Hungarian.
 Rail link connected Čakovci with Ilača and Vukovar in 1912.
 In 1826/28 along with Orthodox, Roman Catholic church was built.
 Church was severely burned and devastated during Croatian War of Independence.
 Through history, local Orthodox residents fell within the parish in Novi Banovci, and Roman Catholic under the one in Mikluševci.
 Houses in the village were originally built along the road connecting those two villages.

 On the village square Alliance of fighters from Vrbas built the monument in the 1949 to the Yugoslav Partisans fighters from the 4th Montenegrin Proletarian Brigade from the time of Syrmian Front during the World War II.
 Basis of the monument has a shape of a red star.

 On April 12, 1993 Serb paramilitaries in the SAO Eastern Slavonia, Baranja and Western Syrmia burned down the local Roman Catholic church in the village.